ye-kyaw-thu/kh-polarity/README.md

 [5]. [sgd-classifier2.py](https://github.com/ye-kyaw-thu/kh-polarity/blob/main/code/sgd-classifier2.py): Stochastic Gradient Descent (SGD) Classifier
 [6]. [sgd-tune-classifier.py](https://github.com/ye-kyaw-thu/kh-polarity/blob/main/code/sgd-tune-classifier.py): Tuning with Stochastic Gradient Descent (SGD) Classifier

+For the FastText modeling, I utilized the command-line tool **fastText**.
+For guidance, I referred to this [tutorial](https://fasttext.cc/docs/en/supervised-tutorial.html).
+Details of the experiment can be found in this log file: [testing-tabpfn.md](https://github.com/ye-kyaw-thu/error-overflow/blob/master/testing-tabpfn.md), which documents an experiment involving [TabPFN](https://github.com/automl/TabPFN).

 ## Experiment Logs

 In this section, you will find detailed logs of our experiments.
 File No. 1 includes data cleaning and various preprocessing steps.
 File No. 2 details the results obtained using the first version of our classifiers.
 The results presented in our paper are primarily derived from log files No. 3 and the latter part of No. 4.